davesag/swagger-routes-express/README.md

 ## Adding security middleware handlers

-You can pass in a range of options, so if your swagger document defines security scopes you can pass in via a `security` option:
+If your swagger document defines security, you can map this to your own Auth Middleware by passing in a `security` option to the `connector`.

-### With scopes
+### Security with scopes

-For example if your path has a `security` block like
+For example if your path defines oAuth style `security` like:

 ```yml
 paths: